thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Special member functions that throw exceptions

-If C++ classes are imported in Swift as structs, there seems to be no reasonable way to map exceptions thrown from special member functions to an error that can be handled in Swift.
+If C++ classes are imported in Codira as structs, there seems to be no reasonable way to map exceptions thrown from special member functions to an error that can be handled in Codira.

-While it is possible to [propagate C++ exceptions](#exceptions) thrown by normal member functions to Swift code, special member functions are different as they used to implement value witnesses, which are called by the compiler implicitly.
+While it is possible to [propagate C++ exceptions](#exceptions) thrown by normal member functions to Codira code, special member functions are different as they used to implement value witnesses, which are called by the compiler implicitly.
 Therefore, either such exceptions have to be mapped to fatal errors (as we do for other unhandled C++ exceptions), or calls to such special member